nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

   but if specified in the ``security_server`` section, the value will be overridden for specific configurable security server)
 * ``/path/to/xrdsst.log`` should be substituted with the correct path to the log file, e.g. "/var/log/xroad/xrdsst.log"
 * <LOG_LEVEL> parameter for configuring the logging level for the X-Road Security Server Toolkit, e.g INFO
-* <API_KEY> if un-filled, a temporary api key will be automatically created and revoked in the end of a single operation, if filled with value in the format of ``X-Road-apikey token=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx``, that key will be used and a temporary key will not be created
+* <API_KEY> filled with API key for security server or left as-is/any for toolkit to attempt creation of transient API key
 * ``/path/to/configuration-anchor.xml`` should be substituted with the correct path to the configuration anchor file, e.g. "/etc/xroad/configuration-anchor.xml"
 * <SECURITY_SERVER_NAME> should be substituted with the installed security server name, e.g. ss1
 * <OWNER_DISTINGUISHED_NAME_COUNTRY> should be ISO 3166-1 alpha-2 two letter code for server owner country.
 This is used in certificate generation.